opuslogica/docker-deployer/README.md

     the process and adding it back in for the response.
 * These deployments may then be 'pinned' such that other users may repeat them.
 * Users are authorized via a username password combo which returns a token.
+* All necessary state is stored in `./db.json` (ignored via git)
+* A light-weight server is run at port 8080

 ## Command line access
 * Upon first access, user's are required to authenticate via their username and password.
 The resulting token is stored at `~/.docker-deployer/token`